 During my planning for this trip, I was worried that by booking an event at 3pm we would arrive late and miss out on the experience but, with no later openings, I didn’t have a choice.
 Somehow we arrived into Durango sooner than expected, early enough to check into the hotel, make ourselves sandwiches, and even relax for a few minutes before heading out to Rapp’s Corral.

 After some time spent assigning horses to each of us in our group, our wrangler led us away from the ranch and off into the San Juan mountains.
 This was my first time on a horse, this one named Cochise, but I knew that a lot of the control came from my legs, not dissimilar to offroad motorcycle riding.
-I’m sure it’s because of how broken the horse was, but I felt comfortable in the saddle and throughout the ride began to experiment more and more with positioning the horse exactly where I wanted him.
+I’m sure it’s because of how broken the horse was, but I felt comfortable in the saddle and throughout the ride began to experiment more and more with nudging Cochise with my knee to position him exactly where I wanted.“]

 Our trail ride took us to a small hiking trail that led down to a limestone cave.
 My boots, motorcycle boots designed for traction in slick conditions, performed well as we hiked down the steep and narrow trail.
 Alyssa’s boots however, more for style than function with their smooth soles, made her cautious.